Are you a school or early years educator in Stonnington?

 Waste education sessions

 Council provides free face-to-face sessions for schools and ELCs through our education partner, Cleanaway.
+Schools and ELCs are eligible for up to one day of incursions per calendar year.
+Teachers are required to stay with their students for the duration of the session.
 Cleanaway's education program kNOw Waste is part of our Sustainable Schools Program and includes education on the following topics:

 - Recycling right